americanexpress/synapse/data/synapse-data-cassandra/README.md

         - spring.data.cassandra.contact-points
         - spring.data.cassandra.schema-action

+    - If needed to connect to multiple databases, a database name can be passed in the overloaded constructor of the `BaseCassandraDataConfig` class. the properties would need to be configured as:
+        - spring.data.cassandra.<database-name>.keyspace-name
+        - spring.data.cassandra.<database-name>.local-datacenter
+        - spring.data.cassandra.<database-name>.port
+        - spring.data.cassandra.<database-name>.contact-points
+        - spring.data.cassandra.<database-name>.schema-action

     - An open to extension BaseEntity that contains the key identifier and the common auditing fields maintained by the Spring Data framework itself (createdBy, lastModifiedBy, createdDate, lastModifiedDate and version).